Practical 9: Selecting Data

 Tip

 When you aggregate data you need to retrieve every column in the SELECT portion that you GROUP BY in the WHERE portion of the query.
-This will make sense when you see the examples below… (and should also make sense based on the Pandas equivalent above)
+This will make sense when you see the examples below… and should also make sense based on the Pandas equivalent above!

 query = f'''

-SELECT property_type, room_type, COUNT(*) AS frequency, MEDIAN(price)
+COUNT(*) AS frequency, MEDIAN(price) AS median_price

 FROM read_parquet('{pqt}')